Wind turbine: Costs

-As of 2019, the capital cost of a wind turbine was around $1 million per megawatt of nameplate capacity, though this figure varies by location; for example, such numbers ranged from a half million in South America to $1.7 million in Asia.
+The global weighted average capital cost of a wind turbine was approximately $2,324 per kilowatt in 2010.
+As of 2024, this figure had fallen to $1,041 per kilowatt of nameplate capacity, reflecting a consistent year-on-year decline of around 12%.
+Home wind turbines are significantly cheaper, with costs as little as $700 for a small 400 W turbine (non-including installation costs) in the U.S.

+The levelized cost of energy (LCOE) of wind turbines, or the average minimum price per unit of energy a power plant must receive to break even over its lifetime, as of 2025 spanned from $25 per MWh in China to $70 per MWh in Vietnam, and averaged globally around $50–60 per MWh.
+The MENA region reported the lowest average LCOE, with the 2024 Al Ghat wind farm project in Saudi Arabia setting a global record of only $15.66 per MWh.

 For the wind turbine blades, while the material cost is much higher for hybrid glass/carbon fiber blades than all-glass fiber blades, labor costs can be lower.
 Using carbon fiber allows simpler designs that use less raw material.
 The chief manufacturing process in blade fabrication is the layering of plies.
 Thinner blades allow reducing the number of layers and thus the labor and in some cases, equate to the cost of labor for glass fiber blades.

 Offshore has significantly higher installation costs.
+The global weighted average total installation costs for offshore turbines were $2,852 per kW in 2024, having fallen by 48% from the 2010 costs of $5,518 per kW.

 Non-blade materials

 Wind turbine parts other than the rotor blades (including the rotor hub, gearbox, frame, and tower) are largely made of steel.
 Smaller turbines (as well as megawatt-scale Enercon turbines) have begun using aluminum alloys for these components to make turbines lighter and more efficient.
 This trend may grow if fatigue and strength properties can be improved.
 Pre-stressed concrete has been increasingly used for the material of the tower, but still requires much reinforcing steel to meet the strength requirement of the turbine.
 Additionally, step-up gearboxes are being increasingly replaced with variable speed generators, which requires magnetic materials.